alex1115alex/Wearables-Telescope/README.md

 * The pairing function just reruns itself whenever there isn't a current connection.
 This is a really ugly solution, but works provided you don't reload the code in Flutter, which isn't something I'm sure a normal user (me) would be able to reproduce with a release build.
 * * On the ESP32 side of things, I found the ESP32-PICO-D4 chip (the one the TinyPICO runs on) isn't able to gracefully accept new connections after one is dropped, or at least there isn't an easy way to do this.
 As such, I went the "lovably janky" route and just have the ESP32 do a full reset whenever the bluetooth connection is lost.

+* I also developed a message queueing system.
+The rundown of how this works:
+* * When a message is sent (such as a time/weather sync, notification, etc), the connection status is checked.
+* * * If the connection is good, the message is sent.
+Easy.
+* * * If the connection isn't good, the message is added to a queue.
+The queue (currently) stores up to 10 messages, after which the oldest is removed when a new message is added.
+* * * * The contents of the queue are sent to the ESP32 the next time it connects

 ### On boot (and periodically) send the current time + outdoor temperature to the ESP32

 * This is pretty self explanatory (and simple on my end!), but if you're interested, I merged time and temperature into a single "sync" api call.